Your basket is empty.

 Yarn lovers, if you adore the yarn used in this project, you’ll love exploring all of our other yarn collections!
 Discover over 45 thoughtfully designed yarns in nearly every natural fiber and in every spectacular color you can imagine.
 Only available here at Purl Soho’s online yarn store, where every skein is created with care and your creativity in mind!

-Designed for Purl Soho by Aubrey Baumgartner.
+Pattern designed and written by Aubrey Baumgartner for Purl Soho.
 Aubrey is a New York based knitwear designer originally from Greenwood, Indiana.
 Geometry and bold colors drive her designs, and she draws inspiration from her love of nature, architecture, and history.
 Aubrey is a wife and mother to three children and loves being outdoors, singing, gardening, and doing arts and crafts with her kiddos.
 She hopes to one day pass her passion for knitting on to them!
+See more from Aubrey on her Instagram!

 Share your progress and connect with the community by tagging your pics with #PurlSoho.
 We can’t wait to see what you make!